europeana/rd-img-utilities/README.md

 ```
 ## Download images

-to do: add sufix as an input parameter
-to do: improve logging
-to do: refactor code to make functions for IBM and AWS
+to do: merge branch to main

-add IBM and AWS cloud credentials as environment variables
+Add IBM and AWS cloud credentials as environment variables

 ```shell
 export IBM_API_KEY_ID="your_COS_API_KEY_ID_here"